Punk Chef

-Scott Garthwaite (born 22 January 1980) also known by his TV name Punk Chef, is an English chef and television presenter.
-He has appeared in several TV cooking shows showcasing sign language with food which has made him one of the first deaf cooks to emerge in mainstream television.
+Scott Garthwaite (born 22 January 1980) also known by his TV name Punk Chef, is a professional chef and television presenter.
+He has appeared in several TV cooking shows showcasing sign language with food which has made him one of the first deaf chef to emerge in mainstream television.

 Early life

 Garthwaite was born and raised in Hartlepool in the North East of England.
 He was born hearing and at the age of 2 as he was diagnosed with meningitis that turned him deaf.
 He left his deaf school in Middlesbrough with seven GCSE qualifications.
 Garthwaite learned his culinary trade in 2003 after living temporarily in Jordan.
 He enrolled at Hartlepool College of Further Education then went on to completed a Degree in Culinary and Patisseries Art from Newcastle College in partnership with Leeds Metropolitan University.

 Career

 Garthwaite started his culinary training at Rockliffe Hall in Hurworth, Darlington then later he went on to work at Truffle Restaurant in Darlington.
 While he was studying for his degree as he began to make videos blogs in British Sign Language for social media for the deaf community and he was noticed by Flashing Lights, a deaf led production company, who then created the Punk Chef TV cooking series for the deaf community.
 Garthwaite went on to make 9 programmes for BSL Zone which include Punk Chef's Kids Challenge.
 He said "The programme aims to show the deaf community how easy it is to make simple and tasty meals and that their disability should not be seen as a barrier to learning a new skill, the fact that I’m deaf myself means that I’m able to relate to deaf people on a much more personal level, making it easier to guide them through the cooking process.
 Chefs like Jamie Oliver, Gordon Ramsay and Heston Blumenthal have been inspiring people to improve their cooking habits for years, so it’s great to be able to do the same for the deaf community".

 In December 2015, Garthwaite made an appearance on BBC Two's See Hear.

 In November 2017, in an appearance on BSL Zone's Up For It kids programme, Garthwaite was invited to meet a young deaf chef.